What Is Signaling In Economics

 Comprehensive Overview

 At its heart, signaling is about overcoming information gaps.
 When one party knows more than the other, the informed party may want to reveal some of their private information to influence the other party's decisions.
-However, simply stating the information isn't always credible.
+That said, simply stating the information isn't always credible.
 That's where signaling comes in: it involves taking actions that are costly or difficult to fake, thus making the information more believable.

 Signaling relies on several key principles: